Pareto's 80-20 Rule Theory

 Pareto's Law is dramatically effective when applied to selling and marketing situations – because it encourages a focus of activity and energy that usually produces very fast and substantial improvements (for example when applied to target audiences, existing customers, product ranges, pricing, etc., and other major 'profit levers').
 Really, it's impossible to overstate the effectiveness of the theory in these areas, despite which the use of Pareto theory in sales and marketing is commonly overlooked completely.

-Pareto's 80-20 theory extends particularly to time management - in work, business, organizational management, and certainly personal time management outside of work too.
+Pareto's 80-20 theory extends particularly to time management – in work, business, organisational management, and certainly personal time management outside of work too.

 The Pareto Principle (at a simple level) suggests that where two related data sets or groups exist (typically cause and effect, or input and output), for example:

 - "80 percent of output is produced by 20 percent of input"

 - "80 percent of outcomes are from 20 percent of causes"

 - "80 percent of contribution comes from 20 percent of the potential contribution available"

 There is no single definitive Pareto 'quote' or definition - the above are examples of simple interpretations of Pareto's 80-20 Rule, for which a very wide range of similar alternatives could be used instead, depending on the situation, including inversions, for example:

 - "20 percent of clothes in a wardrobe are worn 80 percent of the time"

 - "20 percent of the tools in a toolbox are used in 80 percent of tasks"